Ecoshrooms

 When iterating our Hi-Fidelity prototype, we consulted a mood board to guide our visual design decisions and craft a welcoming experience for visitors to the park.

-To emphasize the fun and refreshing intent of the design for users, I illustrated these mushrooms to convey a design aesthetic that aligns with this goal, ensuring it complements rather than impedes functionality.
+To emphasise the fun and refreshing intent of the design for users, I illustrated these mushrooms to convey a design aesthetic that aligns with this goal, ensuring it complements rather than impedes functionality.

 Physical Prototype